m4rz910/NYISOToolkit/README.md

 Fuel Mix (fuel_mix_5m)
 - Units: Power [MW]
 - Frequency: 5-min
-- Datetime convention: End of 5-min
+- Datetime convention: End of 5-min (interpreted from the timing of release of realtime data)

 Interface Flows (interface_flows_5m)
 - "Internal/ External Interface Limits and Flows consist of hourly limits (for all major internal interfaces, HQ, NE, PJM, and OH) and flows (for HQ, NE, PJM, and OH) in SCUC and time-weighted average hourly flows (for the same interfaces) in RTD.
 The data is posted at least day-after or sooner."
 (NYISO Market Participant Guide p.59)
 - Units: Energy [MWh]
 - Frequency: 5-min
-- Datetime Convention: End of 5-min
+- Datetime Convention: End of 5-min (interpreted from the timing of release of realtime data)

     External Interfaces
     - HQ CHATEAUGUAY